 Limitations: The Infinity Gauntlet only works in the universe it is from (which is why Darkseid could do nothing with it).
 Since the end of the Infinity War, Eternity pronounced "Let it be known the power that the Living Tribunal represents will never again allow the gems to work in unison.
 No matter what the crisis."

 Powers & Abilities

-The Infinity Gauntlet itself has no power, it is merely a device to contain all the gems in one location.
-Anyone with the knowledge of the whereabouts of the gems can obtain the Gauntlet, but it takes much more than holding the Gauntlet to wield it's power.
+The Infinity Gauntlet itself has no power, it is merely a device to contain all the gems in one location/item.
+Anyone with the knowledge of the whereabouts of the gems can obtain the Gauntlet, but it takes much more than holding the Gauntlet to wield its power.
 Like the gems themselves, it takes much knowledge and discipline to accurately use the near infinite power of the Gauntlet and become a God.

 Ultimately, the power of the Infinity Gauntlet is not meant for mortals, as mortals are not meant to be gods.
 This is evident in conversations between Thanos and Adam Warlock, both having achieved and lost their godhood.
 Both had voluntarily given up their power, realizing that it was not theirs to have.
-After giving up their power, the knowledge and godliness they had slowly melted away, being a haunting reminder of the immense power and responsibility they once had.
+After giving up their power, the knowledge and godliness they had slowly melted away, becoming just a haunting reminder of the immense power and responsibility they once had.

 Those who have wielded the Infinity Gauntlet:

 In the Ultimate Marvel universe, the Infinity Gems actually combine to form two separate Gauntlets.
 They are assembled by the various members of the Ultimates before being stolen by Reed Richards and his team of Dark Ultimates, with the Hulk initially donning them to battle his former teammates.
 The Gauntlets and Gems are later shattered, and the Dark Ultimates are defeated.